 -Rano and Anne Mathew, parents of Victoria, Wilmington, NC

 During the day-stays, you are paired with a Spanish teenager.
 This is a unique opportunity to experience Spanish life as it is really lived.
-The hosts are carefully selected by our local representative—a trusted long-time friend of Putney–who chooses them from among her friends and contacts in the community.
+The hosts are carefully selected by our local representatives— trusted long-time friends of Putney–who choose them from among her friends and contacts in the community.
 During this time we come together as a Spanish/American group for day trips and excursions such as hiking to a swimming spot, attending a concert, or sharing a meal.

 - Immerse yourself in Castillian Spanish for a month.

-- Use your Spanish to interview the chef at a tapas restaurant in the Lavapiés barrio of Madrid.
+- Use your Spanish to interview the chef at a tapas restaurant in Madrid.